 WEL recognises the value of the Adult and Community Education sector in providing women with knowledge, skills and competencies to return to learning and to employment.

-WEL opposes the commercialisation of education and deplores the reimposition of fees on Tertiary education, including TAFE, first degrees and post-secondary students, on the grounds that fees have a differential impact on women and girls.
+WEL opposes commercialisation of education and deplores the reimposition of fees on Tertiary education, TAFE, first degrees and post-secondary students, on grounds that fees have a differential impact on women and girls.

 WEL supports the universal membership of student organisations at the tertiary level, in recognition of the vital role that student organisations play in creating campus environments that support women students.

 WEL supports programs which stress equality between men and women and that all students should be given opportunities to study gender equality issues and develop a wide range of communication skills, through assertiveness training and anger management programs for example.
 WEL supports mandatory gender equity programs for all students.